 Don’t forget the storage and car parking areas – keep them

-Keep all pet areas clean and odor-free; change litter box frequently!
+Keep all pet areas clean and odor-free; change the litter box frequently!

 Before Each Showing: